 If you suffer from illness and the person you used to be has changed, you grieve for them.
 When the negative voice is overwhelming praising yourself for the simple things is a step forward and helps shut down the anxiety beast.
 It helps lift your mood

-For the last 17 years I’ve had child, stress from a dad who didn’t want to be involved, I studied, broken down, worked studied, relationships, blocked out from relationships, studied, stood up for myself in court.
-I’ve not stopped and now I have no choice but to stop i was driven and my son drove me, I never praised myself though.
+For the last 17 years I’ve raised my son alone, I’ve had stress and loss with his father.
+He didn’t want to be involved, I’ve studied, broken down, worked, studied, relationships, blocked out from relationships, studied, stood up for myself in court.